AK-Homberger/NMEA2000-SignalK-Gateway/README.md

 The software is based on the ESP8266 library for SignalK ([EspSigK](https://github.com/mxtommy/EspSigK)).
 But it was necessary to change the software to use it on an ESP32 with up-to-date libraries for ESP32 (ArduinoJson, ESP32SSDP, WebSockets).

-And I had to add also a String-Method for "EspSigK::addDeltaValue()" and "EspSigK::addDeltaValue()".
+And I had to add also a String-Method for "EspSigK::addDeltaValue()" and "EspSigK::sendDeltaValue()".
 Without the extension, it was not possible to send a position.

 To use the gateway, the following libraries have to be intalled: